 3. You will receive plenty of criticisms; ignore just the unhelpful ones.

 Motivational speaker, author, and CNBC host Suze Orman shared in a LinkedIn article her take on what career success looks like.

-According to Orman, when other people started seeing that she’s getting more and more successful, she has essentially become a target of criticism.
-Some were much-needed ones, but plenty of them were “entirely disconnected from facts”.
+According to Orman, when other people started seeing that she was getting more and more successful, she has essentially become a target of criticism.
+Some were much-needed ones, but plenty of them was “entirely disconnected from facts”.

 “A wise teacher from India shared this insight: The elephant keeps walking as the dogs keep barking.
 The sad fact is that we all have to navigate our way around the dogs in our career: external critics, competitors, horrible bosses, or colleagues who undermine.
 Based on my experience, I would advise you to prepare for the yapping to increase along with your success.”

 Dr. Phil McGraw, the popular author, psychologist, television personality, and host of the popular television show “Dr. Phil” says that before you submit your work, ask yourself if it would be okay that you be judged solely based on that one particular work you are about to submit.